-Every good cook knows that fats and oils are essential to flavour carriers.
+Every good cook knows that fats and oils are essential to flavor carriers.
 In addition, with the help of fat droplets, the intestine also absorbs specific vitamins (A, D, E, K) and essential unsaturated fatty acids.

-For example, they can be in peanuts, flaxseed, milk, meat or fish.
+For example, they can be in peanuts, flaxseed, milk, meat, or fish.
 A healthy diet depends primarily on the composition of these fats.

-Good Fats Vs Bad Fats
+Good Fats Vs. Bad Fats